DmitryAstafyev/ceres/README.md

 > Note.
 We are not talking about HTML/CSS and chat functionality - just about communication.

 ## Step 1.
 Think about communication scheme
-Would be nice, before to do something - think how our chat should work, which kind of messages server/client should exchange with each other.
+Would be nice, before to do something to think how our chat should work, which kind of messages server/client should exchange with each other.
 As usual this is all about protocol.
 Let's describe out protocol as JSON format.
 ```